Vintage Clothing & Accessories since 1997

 • Send in a garment with a stain that you know the history of.
 Maybe it's something you spilled on the garment at a meal, or an ink/dye spot or mildew.
 In any case, decide whether you want to tell the cleaners what the stain is.
 If you don't, it needs to look ambiguous, and you'll be testing their spotter's skills for identification of the stain.
 If you do tell them, it will be an easy test to tell whether the cleaners have a competent spotter.
 The only caveats here: make sure the spot is not that old, since the older it is, the more difficult it is to remove.
 And make sure the stain is not a toughie to remove in general, like perspiration, or impossible, like fading.

 • For fragile garments, anything that you wouldn't put in the dry cleaning equivalent of a washing machine, consider dry cleaning them by hand.
 If you cannot find a professional cleaner to do this, try finding dry cleaning fluid at a hardware store.
-We use Carbo-Sol manufactured by Sunnyside.
-Another name is Afta made by Guardsman.
+We use a product made by Guardsman.
 Be aware, some states will not sell these cleaners because they are highly toxic.
 Besides this caution, there are supplies you'll need to dry clean, including a fumes mask (about $30-40), latex gloves, yards of clean unbleached muslin, and a very ventilated area closed off from your living space.
 It takes some planning, but for fragile dry-clean-only garments, it's safer to do this than to arrive at the dry cleaner's and have them present you with a shredded remnant of your garment.

 • Some final precautions - You'll need to pretest garments to make sure their dyes won't bleed, just like it can happen sometimes with water washing.
 Ask your dry cleaner whether they will do this.
 Also, some synthetic fabrics (namely acetate) and details like plastic buttons will melt in dry cleaning fluid.
 Dry cleaners should be aware of this, but ask beforehand.